TapTrap-LLC/canopy-wireframes/PRODUCT_OVERVIEW.md

 **Sidebar Integration:**
 - Wallet icon in MainSidebar
 - Shows balance when connected
-- Opens wallet sheet on click
+- Navigates to `/wallet` page on click

 **Launchpad Integration:**
 - Empty states link to launchpad